Stina Leicht

 Stina Leicht (born March 29, 1972) is an American science fiction and fantasy fiction author living in central Texas.
 She was nominated for the Campbell Award in 2012 and 2013, and was shortlisted for the Crawford Award in 2012.
+Leicht was mentioned in Locus Magazine's 2012 Recommended Reading List.
 She is also one of the regular hosts of the Skiffy and Fanty Show.